Jay-Gohil/Numpy-Training/num_py_workshop_exercises_updated.md

 print(f"Total sales per month: {sales_data.sum(axis=0)}")
 ```

+> **INSTRUCTOR NOTES**: These examples show NumPy's practical value.
+Point out how `.mean()`, `.max()`, and `.sum()` are built-in methods that would require manual loops in pure Python.
+The sales_data example previews multidimensional arrays and the axis parameter.

 ### Exercise
 1. Create a NumPy array with numbers 1 to 10, then multiply all numbers by 3
 2. Compare how you would calculate the average of 5 test scores using Python lists vs NumPy
 3. Try using NumPy to add 10 to every element in an array

+> **INSTRUCTOR NOTES**: Give them 5-7 minutes for this.
+Walk around and help.
+These exercises reinforce the key concepts: array creation, vectorized operations, and built-in functions.
+Most students should be able to complete this successfully.

 #### Answer